alshoja/profile-lara-production/README.md

-# LenzKart
+# Profile Management
-A shopping cart which can to be used universally for all types of Ecommerce Websites
 # Look and Feel

 <a target="_blank" href="#"><img src="https://i.ibb.co/jMfGjLv/Screenshot-20210413-155438.png"/></a>
 ## Getting Started
-Project has been developed using Laravel and Bootsrap, You can seed the database and Customize as you want
+Project has been developed using Laravel and Bootstrap, You can seed the database and Customize as you want

 ### Prerequisites